pflin87/droopy/README.md

 * Searchable data with on/off feature.
 * Prefill/Preselected data for single and multiple select cases
 * Tags formation
-* Tags can be created inside or outside(separate/different) of droope
+* Tags can be created inside or outside (separate/different) of droope
-* Can also used to represend data in list form.
+* Can also be used to represent data in list form.
 * Dependent feature for "single/multiple select" (e.g. droope A is depended to droope B and droope B is depended to droope C up to 'N' level.)

 -------------------------------------------------------